 Oh, and the reason that I brought up the X platform and the “How to get a job in Cybersecurity?” question that is still floating around is because I’d like to bring your attention to that question being nothing more than a trend.

-gain.
+I’ll say it again.
 Back in 2011 when I was still fairly new on Twitter, there wasn’t anyone in my threads asking about how to get a job in “Cybersecurity”.
 In fact, no one was even using the term cybersecurity.
 InfoSec was the term being used and Information Security was the field being discussed.

 To be honest, it wasn’t until around the time of the Covid pandemic did I even start hearing a mass of people on Twitter asking “How to get a job in InfoSec?”.